 Briefly, here is how we created a TurboGFP N-terminal fusion to the ACTB gene.
 U2OS cells were transfected with 50 nM ACTB-crRNA:tracrRNA, 25 nM Cas9 protein, 200 ng/µL ACTB TurboGFP HDR donor plasmid, and 0.3 µL/well DharmaFECT Duo transfection reagent and visualized on different fluorescent microscopes seven days post-transfection.

-The crRNA was designed adjacent to the N-ternimus of the ACTB gene using the CRISPR RNA Configurator using the HDR settings.
+The crRNA was designed adjacent to the N-ternimus of the ACTB gene using the CRISPR Design Tool using the HDR settings.